ghc/ghc/docs/users_guide/glasgow_exts.rst

     type family Id a = r | r -> a

-Injective type families are enabled with ``-XInjectiveTypeFamilies`` language extension.
+Injective type families are enabled with ``-XTypeFamilyDependencies`` language extension.
 This extension implies ``-XTypeFamilies``.

 For full details on injective type families refer to Haskell Symposium